Child Protection Process

 Working with families, there are many professionals whose job it is to ensure that children and young people are protected, including social workers, police officers, teachers, health visitors and Children’s Reporters.

-All professionals working in children's and adult services have a role and responsibility to ensure all our children and young people are safe and protected.
+All professionals working with children or their families have a role and responsibility to ensure all children and young people are safe and protected.

 Communities also have a role to look out for children and young people who they may be worried about and let services such as police or social work know if they have any concerns.